jaTorio20/project-campground/README.md

 ---

-**Note**: This application is designed for educational and demonstration purposes.
-For production use, additional security measures and optimizations would be recommended.
+**Note**: This application is designed for educational and demonstration purposes.It is intended for Personal projects only.